 The final wrestling matches are held on the last day of Kirkpinar, usually the President of Turkey arrives at Edirne on this day to watch the finals.
 The baspehlivan's prize is given by the President, the "Ağa" (sponsor), and the mayor.

 Just before the finals, the municipality organizes an auction.
 The bids are placed on a ram.
 The highest bidder becomes the "Aga" of the next year's Kirkpinar and is the number one sponsor.
 He welcomes his guests and puts them up at the hotel, has big dinners, and organizes festivities.
 Also, he hands out the medals to the winners in their categories.
 In Edirne he is able to stop a match, disqualify wrestlers if necessary, and even to cancel the wrestling events all together.
-A Turkish businessmen, Mr. Seyfettin Selim, paid 722.000 Turkish Lira as the highest bid (approximately 113.000 Euros with the conversion rate of that date) and became the "Aga" of Kirkpinar for 2019.
+A Turkish businessmen, Mr. Seyfettin Selim, paid 1.022.000 Turkish Lira as the highest bid (approximately 100.000 Euros with the conversion rate of that date) and one more time became the "Aga" of Kirkpinar for 2022.
 The "aga of all agas" means the "sultan" of the country.
 Presidents like Turgut Ozal, Suleyman Demirel and Abdullah Gul have been among the spectators of Kirkpinar.

 Some of the great wrestlers: Kavasoglu Ibrahim the Great, Samdancibasi Kara Ibo, and Alico were head wrestlers (baspehlivan) of the Ottoman Sultan Abdulaziz.
 Alico established an unbreakable record of being "Baspehlivan" in Kirkpinar for 27 years.
 The Sultan Abdulaziz took Kavasoglu and Samdancibasi on his trip to France and England.
 Yusuf the Great (Koca Yusuf), Kurtdereli, Adali, Kucuk Yusuf (Huseyin) and Dobrucali Yusuf Mahmut wretled in Europe and America, and were known around the world.
 Another wrestler, Kara Ahmet took the world champion title in 1899 in Paris.